rodgui/yt-playlist-summary/README_en.md

 **Result:** A complete Markdown document that replaces the need to watch the videos.

-**Note:** The cost of using OpenAI API (Whisper and Consolidation) is based on token consumption and varies according to playlist size and video duration.
-Test with small playlists to evaluate costs before using on larger lists.
+**‼️ Note: ‼️** <u>The cost of using OpenAI API (Whisper and Consolidation) is based on token consumption and varies according to playlist size and video duration.
+Test with small playlists to evaluate costs before using on larger lists!</u>

 ---